DataDog/datadog-agent/.github/PULL_REQUEST_TEMPLATE.md

 Anything else we should know when reviewing?

-### How to test
+### Describe your test plan

-Write there any instructions you may have to test your PR.
+Write there any instructions and details you may have to test your PR.